EFNEP Makes a Real Difference

 - 96.2% (306 participants) reported a positive change in any food group at exit from the program.
 Specifically, EFNEP graduates consumed .9 cups more of fruits and vegetables and 0.7 additional cups of milk after completing the lesson series as compared to entry.

 - 41% (129 participants) reported a positive change in physical activity.

 Through effective collaboration with 15 local agency partners, Expanded Food and Nutrition Education Program (EFNEP) activities for limited-resource youth were conducted year-round in classrooms, as after-school educational activities and summer outreach programs at locations throughout the inner-city communities of Fort Worth.

-Pre/Post test assessments were used to systematically measure EFNEP’s impact on school-age youth.
-Based on a six lesson nutrition series, data analysis obtained from sample groups indicate:
+Pre/Post surveys were used to systematically measure EFNEP’s impact on school-age youth.
+Based on a six lesson nutrition series, data analysis obtained from sample groups of 759 children indicate: